p0dyakov/lab-01-market-product-and-git/docs/roles-and-skills.md

 ## Roles and responsibilities

+The following are five key roles in the Telegram architecture, along with their primary responsibilities and how they contribute to the system's development and maintenance.

 ### 1. Backend Engineer

 Backend engineers develop and maintain the core server-side logic and business logic of the application.
 For Telegram, they are responsible for implementing message handling, authentication flows, media processing, and service APIs.
 They write code in languages like C++, Python, or Go, design database schemas, optimize query performance, and ensure services can handle millions of concurrent users.
 They collaborate with DevOps engineers to deploy services and with QA to fix bugs.